 The Pacific Partnership Facility (PPF) is a multi-donor trust fund, operated by Asian Development Bank (ADB) to supplement their Pacific operational budget to fund staffing and operational resources for a significant scale up of the ADB portfolio in the Pacific through the Asian Development Fund (ADF).
 The PPF is assisting the ADB deliver more, stronger, and faster results in the region.
 ADB is responding to the expansion of its Pacific portfolio with an increased operational budget allocation.
 Initially, the total value of this contribution was $15.0 million over 5 years, starting 2017-18.

-The IFC Pacific Partnership, co-funded by New Zealand, combines advisory services with investments to generate private sector activity and economic growth in Pacific Island countries.
 IFC's work is aimed at improving domestic business opportunities, and accessing and creating new markets.
-IFC's focus to improve policies, build sustainable business environments, reform the regulatory environment, eliminate discrimination, provide alternative dispute resolution mechanisms and improve access to finance will increase opportunities for trade and improve economic prosperity in the Pacific.
+IFC's focus to improve policies, build sustainable business environments, reform the regulatory environment, provide alternative dispute resolution mechanisms and improve access to finance will increase opportunities for trade and improve economic prosperity in the Pacific.

 A key focus is increasing women's economic empowerment, particularly by leveraging opportunities and addressing challenges to women's employment and leadership in the workforce, supply chain, customer base and leadership of companies to produce better business and development results.

-Since 2012, the Pacific Partnership has mobilised over USD 843 million in investment, delivered over USD 232 million in lending to over 2,400 small and medium enterprises, extended access to financial services for 2.2 million Pacific Islanders, including over 507,000 women, and improved access to basic infrastructure for 1.9 million people.
+Since 2012, the Pacific Partnership has mobilised over USD1.23 billion in investment, delivered over USD186 million of direct IFC investment, increased access to financial services for 1.98 million Pacific Islanders, including economically empowering over 606,000 women, and improved access to basic infrastructure for 1.61 million people.

 Pacific Regional Infrastructure Facility (PRIF) Phase 2